oluwaseunadenuga/SpiderFoot-OSINT-Lab/README.md

 - GitHub/Pastebin data leaks
 - Technology stack fingerprinting

-> **All scans were performed in a controlled, authorized lab environment.
+> **All scans were performed in a controlled, authorised lab environment.
 No real organizations were targeted.**

 This project demonstrates competency in passive reconnaissance techniques applicable to **red team engagements**, **vulnerability assessments**, and **defensive exposure audits**.